-These Five Jacksonville Small Businesses Are Growing With Neighborhood Investments!
+These Five Jacksonville Local Businesses Are Growing With Neighborhood Investments!

 Jacksonville small businesses have a new option when it comes to financing their growth plans - taking in community investments from their neighbors through Honeycomb Credit!
 Honeycomb is a platform that allows anybody to invest in local small businesses that they care about starting at just $100 - and you can find Jacksonville small businesses crowdfunding now even more easily.